DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/column-resizing.md

 ### Controlled Mode

-In [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property, and handle the `onColumnWidthsChange` event to control the column width state.
+In [controlled mode](controlled-and-uncontrolled-modes.md), pass the column widths to the `TableColumnResizing` plugin's `columnWidths` property and handle the `onColumnWidthsChange` event to manage the column width state.

 .embedded-demo({ "path": "grid-column-resizing/controlled", "showThemeSelector": true })